-Healthy hair in every season: beauty from inside and out
+Healthy hair in every season: beauty from the inside out.

 Healthy, shiny hair is not only a sign of beauty, but also of good health.
 In this article, we delve deep into the world of hair care, offering specific tips for different hair types, introducing natural recipes, discussing the right diet for healthy hair, and explaining the importance of scalp detoxification.
-Particular attention is paid to the use of zeolite and healing clay, among other natural remedies.
+Special attention is given to the use of zeolite and healing clay, as well as other natural remedies.

 The basics of healthy hair